NYPL/metadata-documentation/metadata/element/title.md

 - If no title appears on the resource, devise a unique and descriptive title based on the division's preferred content standard
     - Briefly describe the nature of resource, e.g. a map, or the subject of the resource, or both
     - Use [inclusive cataloging practices](/metadata-documentation/metadata/guidelines/#inclusive-and-reparative-description)
+    - See [By Material](/metadata-documentation/metadata/material/) and [By Division](/metadata-documentation/metadata/division/) for guidelines on constructing titles specific to corresponding resources
     - Check [Supplied](#supplied) if appropriate
 - Choice and format of title elements should be governed by the relevant content standard
     - For bibliographic materials, refer to [Resource Description & Access (RDA)](/metadata-documentation/resources/glossary/#resource-description-and-access)